8 facts you may not know about Alassane Pléa

 8. First French call-up

-After representing France at under-18, under-19, under-20 and under-21 levels, Pléa was called up for the senior side for the first time this month.
+After representing France at under-18, under-19, under-20 and under-21 levels, Pléa was called up for the senior side for the first time in November 2018.
 "I'm very happy, I feel good in Germany.
 This call-up makes me very happy.
 It shows I'm on the right track, that I made the right choice," he told Bundesliga.com after receiving the call-up.